ventosae/100-days-of-code/r1-log.md

 # #100DaysOfCode Log - Round 1 - [Your Name Here]

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on [July 31, Tuesday, 2018].

 ## Log

 ### R1D1
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com

-### R1D2
+Started a Krasa Zulebion website where I will be using Grid, Gulp, Jekyll, Bem. last update: https://github.com/ventosae/krasasalon/tree/master/_app